wearetheledger/fabric-node-chaincode-utils/README.md

 }
 ```

-The Chaincode base class also implements the `Invoke()` method, it will search in your class for existing chaincode methods with the function name your sent.
+The Chaincode base class also implements the `Invoke()` method, it will search in your class for existing chaincode methods with the function name you sent.
 It will also automatically wrap and serialize the reponse with `shim.success()` and `shim.error()`.
 You can just return the javascript object and it will do the rest, **BUT** returning a Buffer is still supported aswell.
 So for example, if we invoke our chaincode with function `queryCar`, the function below will be executed.

 ```javascript